Before you start applying for a cannabis licence: Cultivation, processing and sale for medical purposes licence

 6.2.4 Personal or designated production of cannabis for medical purposes

-Commercial activities with cannabis and personal or designated production are allowed to take place at the same civic address, but in most cases personal or designated production cannot take place within the commercial licence holder's site perimeter.
+Commercial activities with cannabis and personal or designated production are allowed to take place at the same civic address, but in most cases personal or designated production can't take place within the commercial licence holder's site perimeter.
 This is because in most cases, the commercial licence holder (typically an organization) is not the same person as the holder of the personal or registration certificate or the designated person named in the registration certificate.

 Figure 2 shows how personal or designated production activities can be on the same land or building as the commercial licence holder, but only when these activities take place outside the commercial licence holder's site perimeter.